 So, an advisor like ourselves will help to ensure early on that you are not wasting time, and to make sure that lenders will be open to the proposed setup.

 For example, If you live with your parents in Nottingham, work in London and are buying a one bed flat in London, it does kind of look like you might be intending to live in the property.

-Another type of scenario that will look unusual is buying a property adjacent to your parent’s home, where you reside.
-In this case it may seem if they own their property that there is an intention to convert them all into one.
+Another type of scenario that will look unusual is buying property adjacent to your parent’s home, where you reside.
+In this case, it may seem if they own their property that there is an intention to convert them all into one.

-If you are buying a buy to let because you live with a partner who is a homeowner and simply want to invest in property, or have married but the current residential property has a mortgage with repayment penalties preventing you from being added to the ownership then this may not be so much of a problem.
+If you are buying a buy to let because you live with a partner who is a homeowner and want to invest in property, or have married but the current residential property has a mortgage with repayment penalties preventing you from being added as an owner then this may not be so much of a problem.

-In this instance it’s quite clear that there is a valid reason for starting off with a buy to let, but again care needs to be taken and you should seek advice
+In this instance, it’s clear that there is a valid reason for starting with a buy to let, but again care needs to be taken and you should seek advice

 You also need to ensure you will not be subject to the new higher rate of stamp duty if you are married or factor this into your purchase costs.

 Buy-to-let mortgages require a property to be in a lettable condition

 This means much better condition than you may be able to get away with on a normal residential mortgage.